 - know what the future holds for data annotation as an industry.

-Data annotation follows a meticulous process of adding metadata to a dataset.
+Explaining Data Annotation for MLData annotation follows a meticulous process of adding metadata to a dataset.
 This metadata is always in the form of tags, which then can be added to various data types like text, images, and video.
 The overarching idea when developing a training dataset for ML is to add comprehensive and consistent tags.
 Data scientists, in this case, understand the fundamental significance of using clean, annotated data to train ML models because it is the only way ML models recognize recurring patterns in annotated data.
 With enough processing of annotated data, an ML algorithm is able to recognize repetitive patterns when fed labeled data.

 Therefore, it is the data annotator’s task to teach the ML model to interpret its environment, basically showing the ML model what output to predict.
 In other words, all necessary features within a dataset must be accurately labeled for the ML model to be able to recognize on its own and relate to unannotated data from a real-world environment.